 "Lost" Search Engines

 In this section I collect information about "lost" search engines.
-There are some search engines you will not find in the Internet Archive and nobody seems to have written about them.
-And to be honest, sometimes I am not even whether these search engines existed or not.
+There are some search engines that you won't find in the Internet archive and about which no one seems to have written.
+And to be honest, sometimes I'm not even sure if these search engines existed or not.
 But maybe someone else knows more about it.

 MetaBoy MetaBoy was a partner project of MetaBug.
-It is mentioned on the site of MetaBug: »MetaBoy (I'm still a boy - let's search one-by-one!)
+It is mentioned on the MetaBug page.: »MetaBoy (I'm still a boy - let's search one-by-one!)
 Let me introduce my son, MetaBoy!
 Take him with you while you surf the Web.
 He will let you search the Web with each of major search engine one-by-one.« I suppose MetaBoy was a kind of Multi SeEn, which offered a search interface to start searching the mayor SeEn one-by-one.